aesara-devs/aesara/doc/dev_start_guide.rst

 (e.g. shells, IDEs, etc.) that plans to run the Aesara tests or add commits to the project repository.

+You can now test your environment/code by running ``pytest`` in the project's root directory.
+See :ref:`test_aesara` for more information about testing.

 For a general guide on how to provide open source contributions see `here
 <https://opensource.guide/how-to-contribute/#how-to-submit-a-contribution>`_.
 For a good overview of the development workflow (e.g. relevant ``git`` commands) see the `NumPy development guide <https://numpy.org/doc/stable/dev/>`_.

 Other tools that might help
 ===========================